Checking read/write success

 The following errors are the result of programming bugs and should not happen in production.

-If they do happen in production there is no way to correct for them pragmatically because the error has happened in another part of the code unassociated with this function.
+If they occur in production, they cannot be corrected pragmatically because the error occurred in a part of the code unassociated with this function.

-One could argue that because these should never happen the application can abort, but for now we will settle for the read operation aborting with an error code.
-If we wrap this in a C++ class to control the state of the socket then exceptions may be more appropriate and we will look into that approach in a subsequent article.
+One could argue that the application can abort because these should never happen, but for now, we will settle for the read operation aborting with an error code.
+If we wrap this in a C++ class to control the state of the socket, exceptions may be more appropriate, and we will look into that approach in a subsequent article.

-But in reality recovering from them within the context of a read operation is not practical (you need to recover from these operations at a point were resource are controlled or user interaction is possible).
-So for now we will abort the read operation with an error code (we will revisit this in a later article).
+But in reality, recovering from them within the context of a read operation is not practical (you need to recover from these operations at a point where resources are controlled or user interaction is possible).
+So for now, we will abort the read operation with an error code (we will revisit this in a later article).

-The following error codes means that no more data will be available because the connection has been interrupted.
+The following error codes mean no more data will be available because the connection has been interrupted.

 How the application reacts to a broken connection depends on the communication protocol.
-For the simple protocol defined above we can return any data that has been retrieved from the socket and then indicating to the calling code that we have reached the end of the message (we will revisit this in a later article).
-This is probably the most iffy decision in handling error codes and returning an error code could be more appropriate but I want to illustrate that we can potentially continue depending on the situation.
+For the simple protocol defined above, we can return any data retrieved from the socket and then indicate to the calling code that we have reached the end of the message (we will revisit this in a later article).
+This is probably the most iffy decision in handling error codes, and returning an error code could be more appropriate.
+Still, I want to illustrate that we can potentially continue depending on the situation.

 The following error codes are recoverable from.

 These error codes are generated when you have a non-blocking stream.
-In a future article we will discuss how to take advantage of non-blocking streams.
+In a future article, we will discuss taking advantage of non-blocking streams.

-The exact action that you take will depend on your application (like doing some useful work) but for our simple application simply re-trying the read operation will be the standard action.
-Again we will come back to this, but taking advantage of timeouts will require a slightly more sophisticated approach rather than using the sockets API directly.
+The exact action you take will depend on your application (e.g., doing useful work), but for our simple application, simply re-trying the read operation will be the standard action.
+Again, we will return to this, but taking advantage of timeouts will require a slightly more sophisticated approach than using the sockets API directly.

-EINTR: An important note about signals.
-There are a lot of signals that are non lethal and will result in this EINTR error code.
-But one should note that lethal signals like SIGINT by default will kill the application and thus will not cause this error code (as the call to read() will never return).
+An important note about signals.
+There are a lot of signals that are nonlethal, which will result in this EINTR error code.
+However, one should note that lethal signals like SIGINT by default will kill the application and thus will not cause this error code (as the call to read() will never return).

-But you can override the SIGINT signal handler and a allow your application to continue and at this point your read operation will receive this error.
-How your code interacts with signals like SIGINT is beyond the scope of this article and it will be discussed just like other signals.
+But you can override the SIGINT signal handler and allow your application to continue, and at this point, your read operation will receive this error.
+How your code interacts with signals like SIGINT is beyond the scope of this article, and it will be discussed just like other signals.

 getMessage() Improved